Quantum theory of surface lattice resonances: S6. Pump-probe spectroscopy of nonlinear SLR dynamics

 In this section, we show how to explicitly include population dynamics into our treatment.
 Neglecting cross-coupling between different dipole transitions, the equations of motion for the coherences express in time domain as

 while the equation of motion for the population of the $\ket{2}$ state $\ket{2}_j\bra{2}_j=\hat{\sigma}_j^{12,\dagger}\hat{\sigma}_j^{12}$ is given by

-where the $\hdots$ denotes other terms which become important beyond third order for our perturbative treatment below (third order coherences feeding back into populations) and which we therefore drop for the ease of notation.
+where the $\hdots$ denotes other terms which become important beyond third order for our perturbative treatment below (third-order coherences feeding back into populations) and which we therefore drop for the ease of notation.

 Generally, this leads to an analytically intractable set of equations involving convolutions in the time domain and space.
 A simplification can be carried out by considering a perturbative expansion in terms of input amplitudes \cite{mukamel1995principles, reitz2025nonlinear}.
 To this end, we consider input pulses